 Many famous artists and craftsmen learned arts in the side of Daedalus.
 Among them was his nephew, Talos (not Talos of Crete), who was an excellent sculptor and inventor.
 Indeed Talos invented lathe, diabetes and perhaps saw (inspired by the teeth of snake or fishbone).

 The Athenians started dispersing rumors that he was jealous of his excellent nephew.
-One day Daedalus walked with Talos on the Acropolis.
+One day Daedalus walked with Talos at the Acropolis.
 Talos missed his step, fell out of the cliff and lost his life.
 Another version says that Daedalus pushed him.
 When Talos’ mother heard the bad news, she committed suicide.
 The same time, the Athenians accused Daedalus of murder.
 The Supreme Court (Areopagus) decided that Daedalus should get exiled to Crete, where King Minos welcomed him with great honors.

 The anger of Minos